Komal-kalyanraman/container_manager/docs/architecture/architecture.md

 ## Overview

 **Container Manager** is a modular, extensible, and production-ready C++ service for unified container management across Docker, Podman, and other runtimes.
-It is designed to support multiple communication protocols (REST, MQTT, POSIX Message Queue, D-Bus, gRPC (planned)) and data formats (JSON, Protobuf), making it suitable for diverse deployment scenarios and integration needs.
-The application supports optional end-to-end AES-256-GCM encryption for all incoming protocol payloads, providing confidentiality and integrity for over-the-air (OTA) requests.
-The application only decrypts incoming data; it does not encrypt outgoing responses.
+It is designed to support multiple communication protocols (REST, MQTT, POSIX Message Queue, D-Bus, and gRPC (planned)) and data formats (JSON, Protobuf), making it suitable for a wide range of deployment scenarios and integration needs.
+The application features robust, configurable security with support for AES-256-GCM and ChaCha20-Poly1305 encryption for all incoming protocol payloads, ensuring confidentiality and integrity for over-the-air (OTA) requests.
+Only incoming data is decrypted; outgoing responses are sent unencrypted.

 ### System Architecture